 They reached out to the Whidbey Camano Land Trust, who came up with creative solutions and partnered with the US Navy to help preserve the property into the future.
 The property now has a permanent Conservation Easement on it that has removed all residential development rights from the property.
 This unique Conservation Easement was designed so that this property can either be left as raw forest habitat or be preserved and opened to everyone as a community park with only specified infrastructure that supports the park’s original vision.

 Since then, they have steadily worked on the Sculpture Forest’s design and implementation, plus partnered with local community organizations, arts organizations, and sculptors to bring the park to life.
-The current tentative plan is for a soft opening in later 2020.

 The Sculpture Forest’s story is being written now.
 Contact the park and come collaborate in its creation.